 Many yoga studios in the west make it a common practice of hiring teachers from their own teacher training programs.
 But there’s always exceptions, such as a newly opened studio or creating classes in the park.

-• You can try out a yoga class beforehand to see if you like the school’s method or training.
+• You want to do a trial yoga class to see if you like the school’s method or training.

-As you can’t see what your school in India is, get to know them online, research their teacher’s credits, check their reviews, etc…you’ll have to do your homework instead.
+As you can’t see what your school in India is like, get to know them online, research their teacher’s credits, check their reviews, etc…you’ll have to do your homework online.
 Know what you want to get out of your program (i.e. you want to focus on spirituality or more physical aspects, etc…), contact graduates of the program… See #7.

-5. What are the requirements for a teacher training course?
+5. What are requirements for a teacher training course?

 A yoga mat is a one-size-fits-all.
 A teacher or school isn’t always like that.

-Many people always ask me what school I went to.
-Why?
+Many people always ask me what school I went to (Himalaya Yoga Valley).
+But why?
 Finding your yoga school is like finding your guru.
 Unless you’re aspiring to yoga for the same reasons and goals as me, then my guru may not fit you.
 Not to mention, I too, had picked my school sight unseen and with less online reviews than what is available today.
 Here’s a short story:

 Just before going to Dharamsala for training, I learned some friends were getting certified at Sivananda, a world-reknown school.
-The luxury of the Sivananda campus, made me want to die with envy, “Why didn’t I choose to get my training here?” .
-A beautiful campus, vegetarian meals, dorm housing, uniforms, in-house Ayurvedic doctors… everything was included.
-Except one thing– I wasn’t a fan of their yoga or their training method !
-It had everything, but the most essential component for me.
+The luxury of the Sivananda campus, made me want to die with envy, “Why didn’t I choose to get my training here?”
+I thought .
+Beautiful campus, vegetarian meals, dorm housing, uniforms, in-house Ayurvedic doctors… everything was included.
+Except one thing– I wasn’t a fan of Sivananda yoga method !
+Boom- that’s huge.
+The ashram had everything, but the most essential component for me.

 If you’re willing to invest the money into being a teacher, seek out the school that resonates best with your aim.
 Contact graduates or the school with questions to see if the school and its teachers uphold the values you aspire to.

-• Where do you want to live for a month?
+• Where can you see yourself living in India for a month?

-In actuality, this was my first priority.
-Kind of silly, I know… But where ever I did my yoga, I wanted to be settled in a lush and peaceful environment.
+My environment was my first priority.
+Where ever I did my yoga, I wanted to be settled in a lush and peaceful environment.
 Someplace tranquil and calming and not tooting with car horns.
 Afterall, I had to live there for a month!
 I didn’t want to be too remote or rural; I wanted my environment to help balance what I would be learning inside but have access to fun activities and restaurants.
-As I had an interest in experiencing Tibetan Buddhism, it really narrowed down my choices.
-For me, Dharamsala was where I wanted to be.
+As I had an interest in experiencing Tibetan Buddhism, it narrowed down my choices.
+Dharamsala was where I wanted to be.
 The Home of the Dalai Lama (and Karmapa) with mountain ranges and scenic beauty.
 My only task was to find a teacher in that area.